About Us

 Dr Matthew Wilkinson (Advisor, Forest Research)

-Matt Wilkinson is a Programme Manager of the Natural Capital Ecosystem Assessment (NCEA) and has been Co-Investigator of the project until January 2024.
+Matt Wilkinson is a Programme Manager of the Natural Capital Ecosystem Assessment (NCEA), has been Co-Investigator of the project until January 2024 and is currently a project advisor.
 The focus of his research is to improve our understanding of forest carbon and greenhouse gas (GHG) balances and how they may be impacted by management, environmental and climate change.
 Matt’s particular work focuses on using a combination of surface flux techniques across a range of scales to understand the processes controlling C and GHG cycling within forest ecosystems.
 In addition to leading several GHG and forest monitoring related projects, he has managed the Straits Flux Research Site within the Alice Holt Research Forest for > ten years.
 Matt is also interested in developing new techniques and sensors for trace gas flux measurements and forest monitoring.
 Matt joined Forest Research in 2001.
 He graduated from the University of Wales, Aberystwyth in 1995 with a BSc (Hons) in Agriculture and the Environment and then obtained an MSc in Crop Production in the Changing Environment in 1996 from the University of Essex.
 He completed his PhD by Publication at the University of Portsmouth.

 Kok Ho Huen (Advisor, Queen Mary University of London)